MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSecondarySite.md

 ```

 ### -MinFreeSpaceMB

 Specifies the amount of space, in megabytes, to reserve on each drive that the distribution point uses.
 This value determines the remaining free space on the drive after the distribution stores content on the drive.

+Starting in version 2107, the default minimum free space changed from 200 MB to **500 MB**.

 ```yaml
 Type: Int32